hakanicellioglu/gst/README.md

 # GST Project

 This project is a PHP-based quoting system.
-To add product images used on the optimization page, an optional `image_path` field is available on the `products` table.
-Uploaded files are stored in `uploads/products/`.
+Product images are stored directly in the database using a BLOB `image_data` column with its MIME type in `image_type`.
+Images are only shown on the optimization page using base64 data URLs.

-See `image_upload_example.php` for a minimal example of handling an image upload and saving the file path to the database.
+See `image_upload_example.php` for a minimal example of handling an image upload and saving the binary data.